openshift/oc-mirror/docs/design/v2/delete-functionality.md

   - sha256:e3649b5f99e0fcf52b3d19c3b201484e78f19873fb98a5b5a4b3a4d64c75ae78
 ```

 **N.B.
-A final note about the remote registry deletion, only manifests are deleted (no blobs), it's out of scope for oc-mirror
+A note about the remote registry deletion, only manifests are deleted (no blobs), it's out of scope for oc-mirror
 to make an informed decision about deleting blobs on the remote-registry due to potential impact on dependencies etc.
-The task of removing blobs will be left to the system administrator for the remote registry.**
+The task of removing blobs for a remote registry will be left to the system administrator.**

 ### Troubleshooting and Recovery

-Its highly recommended to use the --dry-run flag to ensure all the correct images to be deleted are in the list for validation.
+The delete functionality is split into 2 stages (as mentioned in the overview), a typical workflow would be to use the --dry-run flag first, this will create the delete yaml file, this file can be used to validate the images/blobs that will be deleted.

+We highly recommend making backup of each tar.gz file that gets created in the <work-directory> folder.
+You could also create a tar.gz using the --since flag (see the oc-mirror command help for more information).

 Use the --delete-id flag to create various files in the delete folder (artifacts created by the delete functionality) for version comparison and validation.